calvincs/Cider/README.md

 ## Other notes
 See additional comments in the code base for tweaking the application

-Including on how to increase stability by enabling the WAL and throughput 2X increase in throughput with Rapidiod vs SparkJava
+Including on how to increase stability by enabling the WAL and throughput 2X increase in throughput with Rapidoid vs SparkJava

 ## License